-- Recruitment and selection.
+- · Recruitment and Selection.

-- Workforce planning and strategy.
+- · Workforce Planning and Strategy.

-- Industrial relations.
+- Industrial Relations.

-- Work experience.
+- Work Experience.

-- Apprenticeships and traineeships.
+- Apprenticeships and Traineeships.

+- Salary Administration.

-- Salary administration.
+- Payroll and Salary Administration

+- Performance Management

 - Work Health and Safety.

-- Workers compensation.
+- Workers Compensation.

-- Public liability.
+- Public Liability.

-- Organisational learning and development.
+- · Organisational Learning and Development.

+- Leadership Development

-ENVIRONMENTAL SERVICES
+WASTE AND ENVIRONMENTAL SERVICES

-- Provide domestic waste removal, recycling and disposal services to the community. - Operate the landfill and recycling centre at Bargo. - Provide waste avoidance and minimisation education to the community. - Provide direction, coordination and leadership on environmental management to the community through resources, projects and planning.

-- Support sustainability initiatives by the community and Council. - Operate a Community Nursery and Seed Bank, producing native plant material for community and council projects and to the commercial market. - Provide weed management services for us and the community such as advice, fact sheets, education and control programs. - Provide Biosecurity Act 2015 enforcement including inspections, programs and compliance. - Provide technical advice, conduct referrals and recommend conditions relating to vegetation on development applications and our projects. - Facilitate and supports Land Care and Bush Care Groups in the Shire. - Operate a Community Environmental Resource Centre offering meeting and training facilities for the community and other stakeholders in the Shires' environment. - Provide education material to the community on environmental topics. - Coordinate our response to mining and extraction industry activities. - Provide technical advice, conduct referrals and recommends conditions relating to water health on development applications and our projects. - Represent the Shire in Regional environmental activities and programs. - Coordinate bushfire hazard reduction activities. - Coordinate public and private Tree Management. - Maintain approximately 500 hectares of publicly owned land, which is used for open space and recreation.
-Included in this are 13 Playing Fields, 30 Netball Courts & 10 Tennis Facilities. - Remove illegally dumped material. - Provide kerbside clean-ups. - Manage Street Sweeping program. - Undertake public space management maintenance preservation. - Maintain street tree assets. - Manage the Picton Botanic Gardens.
+- Provides domestic waste removal, recycling and disposal services to the community. - · Operates the landfill and recycling centre at Bargo. - · Provides waste avoidance and minimisation education to the community. - Provides direction, coordination and leadership on environmental management to the community through resources, projects and planning. - · Supports sustainability initiatives by the community and Council. - Operates a Community Nursery and Seed Bank, producing native plant material for community and Council projects and to the commercial market. - Provides weed management services to the Council and community such as advice, fact sheets, education and control programs. - Provides Biosecurity Act 2015 enforcement including inspections, programs and compliance. - Provides technical advice, conducts referrals and recommends conditions relating to vegetation on development applications and Council projects. - Facilitates and supports Land Care and Bush Care Groups in the Shire. - Operates a Community Environmental Resource Centre offering meeting and training facilities for the community and other stakeholders in the Shires' environment. - Provides education material to the community on environmental topics. - Coordinates Councils response to mining and extraction industry activities. - Provides technical advice, conducts referrals and recommends conditions relating the water health on development applications and Council projects. - · Represents the Shire in Regional environmental activities and programs. - Coordinates bushfire hazard reduction activities. - Removes illegally dumped material. - · Provides kerbside clean-ups. - Manages Street Sweeping program.